cwanlab/cwanlab.github.io/_pages/about.md

 </span>

 <span style="color:blue">We are actively recruiting postdoctoral researchers and research assistants with expertise in artificial intelligence, spatial biology, and robotics, particularly as applied to cancer, precsion medicine, and self-driving laboratories.</span>
-<span style="color:blue">We welcome UChicago students interested in conducting research to join our laboratory.</span>
+<span style="color:blue">We welcome UChicago students who are interested in conducting research to join our laboratory.</span>

 <span style="color:blue">*News*</span>
 <!--  -->